Safe Trade Station

 In a proactive effort to safeguard our citizens, the Cedar Park Police Department is welcoming the public to our department to close their online transactions in a safer way.

 For your safety and convenience, the Cedar Park Safe Trade location has been designated as the 4 parallel spots directly in front of the Police Department Expansion along Discovery Blvd (see image references below).
 This location is monitored and recorded on a 24-hour surveillance video system.
-We recommend that transactions be conducted during daylight hours for increased safety but this area is also well lit if you must conduct the transaction during early morning or night time hours.
+We recommend that transactions are conducted during daylight hours for increased safety but this area is also well lit if you must conduct the transaction during early morning or nighttime hours.